stevecondylios/ruby-learning-resources/ruby.md

   - `$` to show the current source of where your `binding.pry` is (or wherever you've cd'd into)
   - `$ Module` or `$ method` to see other stuff's source
     - Great [examples here](https://stackoverflow.com/a/7056610/5783745)
+        - It shows how to look up documentation in pry: `?
+File.dirname`
+        - And how to look up source code in pry: `$ File.link`
 - The pry docs are great (just the [readme itself](https://github.com/pry/pry#navigating-around-state) contains a lot of beginner and advanced functionality).

 Note that the run pry in rails, you add `binding.pry` where you want the code execution to pause.
 You can then jump into the console and run whatever code you like.